 Dr. Conner’s research is focused on glaucoma.
 His most recent research awards include:

-Principal Investigator, David Epstein L. Epstein, MD Chandler-Grant Glaucoma Society Clinician-Scientist Research Award (2015)
+* Principal Investigator, David L. Epstein, MD Chandler-Grant Glaucoma Society Clinician-Scientist Research Award (2015)

 He also served as the site investigator on several UPMC Eye Center studies:

-Observational/Prospective Study for benchmarking the management of Glaucoma with Selective Laser Trabeculoplasty (SLT); trabecular stent bypass microsurgery iStent); trabeculotomy procedures (trabectome, Trab-360, and Kahook blade) and Cyclodestructive procedures (diode CPC and micropulse diode CPC), using the Diopsys Visual Evoked Potential/Pattern ERG protocols (2016-present)
+* Observational/Prospective Study for Benchmarking the Management of Glaucoma with Selective Laser Trabeculoplasty (SLT); trabecular stent bypass microsurgery iStent); trabeculotomy procedures (trabectome, Trab-360, and Kahook blade) and Cyclodestructive procedures (diode CPC and micropulse diode CPC), using the Diopsys Visual Evoked Potential/Pattern ERG protocols (2016-2020)

-The Efficacy and Safety of Bimatoprost SR in Patients with Open-angle Glaucoma or Ocular Hypertension (2014-present)
+* The Efficacy and Safety of Bimatoprost SR in Patients with Open-angle Glaucoma or Ocular Hypertension (2014-2020)

 Dr. Conner is a member of the American Board of Ophthalmology, the Chandler Grant Glaucoma Society, the American Glaucoma Society, the American Academy of Ophthalmology, and the American Society of Cataract and Refractive Surgery.
 He is a board member for the Pittsburgh Ophthalmology Society.
 He is a co-author, Chandler and Grant’s Glaucoma, 6th Edition (Slack, 2018), and a co-author, Yanoff and Duker’s Ophthalmology, 5th Edition (Saunders, 2018).
 He has over 50 published conference proceedings, and 24 peer reviewed scientific publications.

 View a list of Dr. Conner’s publications here.